AmigaLabs/libs-ports/gl4es/README.md

 ## Notes

-gl4es v1.1.6 has a change in `src/gl/gl4es.c` setting `glstate->list.active->use_vbo_array = 1;`, as it can be seen from the patch file.
+gl4es v1.1.6 has a change in `src/gl/gl4es.c` setting `glstate->list.active->use_vbo_array = 0;`, as it can be seen from the patch file `patch-1.1.6.diff`.
 This was proposed by the user baldric, because based on his tests, this increases the speed of gl4es on AmigaOS 4.
 This is **EXPERIMENTAL**.
 This takes the following values:
 ```C
 int      use_vbo_array;   // 0=Not evaluated, 1=No, 2=Yes